 Article continues below

 For many, this is the software that Microsoft should have launched in 2012.

 For others, Windows 8.1 simply makes Windows 8 slightly less terrible.
 The truth is that, while Windows 8.1 improves Windows 8, the consensus is that it doesn't do enough.

 What is it?
-An upgrade for Windows, to follow on from Windows 8.1 Update 1
+An upgrade for Windows, to follow Windows 8.1 Update 1

 What will it cost?
-Nothing, it'll be a free upgrade
+Nothing, it will be a free upgrade

 Windows 8.2 release date

 Most recently, Microsoft has confirmed that it will not release a second title update to Windows 8.1, but rather continue with its weekly cadence of smaller improvements and security patches.
 At this point, it seems that Windows 9 would land (supposedly this fall) before the company ever releases a Windows 8.2.

 WZOR, a Russian leaker group, seems set on a fall release date based on information it claims to have obtained.
 However, the collective isn't sure of whether the release will be known was "Windows 8.2" or just "Windows 8.1 Update 2."

 Mary Jo Foley of ZDNet fame, however, has been told by sources that this update could launch as early as August 2014.
 She reports that Microsoft looks to speed up its software update release cadence on the whole, starting with Windows 8.2 and possibly for future Windows Phone releases.